sanaz-shahraeini/SMTP_Python/README.md

 a python program that will send email automatically in every saturday.

-the email content is a random inspiral quote which is selected from a file. automatic run is executing with pythonanywhere cloud host.
+the email content is a random inspirational quote which is selected from a file. automatic run is executing with pythonanywhere cloud host.